Scan QR to download the appClose icon

 Pricing

-The basic open source version remains free under the MIT license.
+The basic open source version remains free under the MIT licence.
 Osano offers a commercial platform with additional features, though you can use the open source library indefinitely without upgrading.

 6. c15t